 Franchising is a model by which fast food chains can expand quickly and efficiently by using the money of small investors.
 Ray Kroc perfected new franchising techniques, increasing the corporation’s size while maintaining strict control of its products.
-Around this time is when CFO Sonneborn came up with the strategy that McDonald’s continues to use today.
+Around this time is when CFO Sonneborn came up with the McDonald’s real estate strategy that the company continues to use today.

 Instead of making money by selling supplies to franchisees or demanding huge royalties…the McDonald’s Corporation became the landlord to its franchisees.